CSCfi/csc-user-guide/docs/data/sensitive-data/crypt4gh_client.md

 *  your public key (_pk example-your-name.pub_)

-*  a CSC sensitive data services public key (_pk csc-sd-services.pub_) or any other recipeint public key (e.g. public key of your collaborator)
+*  and a first recipient (_pk fisrt-recipientexample.pub_) or any other recipient public key (e.g. public key of your collaborator)

 *  and load the file or directory you want to encrypt.

-In this example we are loading two recipients public keys (_pk csc-sd-services.pub_) and (_pk second-recipientexample.pub_) and encrypting a file containing a dog image ( _dog.jpg_).
+In this example we are loading your private key and two recipients public keys (_pk fisrt-recipientexample.pub_) and (_pk second-recipientexample.pub_) and encrypting a file containing a dog image ( _dog.jpg_).

 ```
-$ crypt4gh encrypt --sk example-your-name.sec --recipient_pk csc-sd-services.pub --recipient_pk second-recipeintexample.pub < dog.jpg
+$ crypt4gh encrypt --sk example-your-name.sec -fisrt-recipientexample.pub --recipient_pk second-recipeintexample.pub < dog.jpg
 ```

 The tool will ask the password for your private key and next the data will be encrypted.